lupcorrea/pixi-project/README.md

 ## To-do list
 _To do_

-- [ ] Finish writing this Readme
+* Finish writing this Readme
+* Play with particles and create an awesome flame effect!
-- [ ] Integrate Webpack to this project
+* Integrate Webpack to this project
-- [ ] Refactor code into modules
+* Refactor code into modules
-- [ ] Come up with a better interface
+* Come up with a better interface